overblog/GraphQLBundle/docs/validation/index.md

 > **Note**:
 > Linked constraints which work in a context (e.g. Expression or Callback) will NOT copy the context of the linked
 >class, but instead will work in it's own.
 That means that the `this` variable won't point to the linked class
->instance, but will point to an object of the class `ValidationNode` representing your GraphQL type.
+>instance, but will point to an object of the class `ValidationNode` representing your input data.
 See the [How does it work?](#how-does-it-work) section for more details about internal work of the validation process.

 #### Example:
 Suppose you have the following class: